 (Here’s an important point: you may even be correct.
 Your son or daughter may have no idea how to shop around for a good price.
 And yet your commenting on that fact is taken as judgmental – indeed, you are judging them, albeit correctly – and is unwanted!)

-The Choices We Make about Relationships
+The Choices We Make about Relationships with Our Kids

 It is extremely difficult for children to wash their hands of their parents completely.
 The nature of the parent-child relationship is that children grow up wanting and needing their parents’ approval.
 And that never fully goes away.
 When you make a very mildly negative comment about your daughter’s new haircut, your disapproval resonates very loudly.
 She feels judged, hurt, not good enough.
 And rather than continue to experience those feelings, she may very well close off the relationship.